rust-lang/rfcs/text/0213-defaulted-type-params.md

 ### References to generic impls

 Users never explicitly "reference" an impl.
-Rather, the trait matching system implicitly instantaites impls as part of trait matching.
+Rather, the trait matching system implicitly instantiates impls as part of trait matching.
 This implies that all type parameters are always instantiated with type variables.
 These type variables are assigned fallbacks according to the defaults given.